nickbrandt/GitLab/doc/install/azure/index.md

 ## Troubleshooting

-This section describes common errors you might encounter.
+This section describes common errors you can encounter.

 ### Update the GPG key for the GitLab repositories